Fyukosss/Fyukosss/README.md

 - 👋 Hi, I’m @Fyukosss
-- 👀 I’m interested in three dots.
+- 👀 I’m interested in computers.
-- 🌱 I’m currently learning three dots
+- 🌱 I’m currently learning how to connect ethernet cable to computer.
-- 📫 How to reach me ... threedots
+- 📫 How to reach me ...

 <!---
 Fyukosss/Fyukosss is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.